-The ground states have the opposite edge site spins in the absence of disorder~\cite{Fujita,Brey2006,Lyang,Pisa1,Cai2,Kolmer,Brey}.
-In the presence of disorder a spin reconstruction of the zigzag edges can take place~\cite{Yang2020}.
-Nonetheless, a topologically ordered ZGNR has two degenerate ground states, see Fig. \ref{cylinder}(a).
-Mixed chiral edge states play an important role in this effect.
-A short-range disorder potential couples two nearly chiral gap-edge states residing on opposite zigzag edges~\cite{Yang2019,Lima2012}, and mixed chiral gap-edge states with split probability densities may form to display $e^-/2$ fractional semion charges~\cite{Canri} (see Fig.\ref{cylinder}(b))(these states with midgap energies are solitonic with the half of the spectral weight originating from the conduction band and the other half from the valence band~\cite{Heeger}).
+In the absence of disorder, the ground states have opposite edge site spins, but each edge is ferromagnetically polarized ~\cite{Fujita, Brey2006, Lyang, Pisa1, Cai2, Kolmer, Brey}.
+In the presence of disorder, a spin reconstruction of the zigzag edges can occur~\cite{Yang2020}.
+Nonetheless, a topologically ordered ZGNR has two degenerate ground states, see Figure \ref{cylinder}(a).
+Mixed chiral gap-edge states (see Figure \ref{cylinder}(b)) play an important role in this effect.
+A short-range disorder potential couples two nearly chiral gap-edge states residing on opposite zigzag edges~\cite{Yang2019,Lima2012}, and mixed chiral gap-edge states with split probability densities may form to display $e^-/2$ fractional semion charges~\cite{Canri}.
+These states, with midgap energies, are solitonic, with half of the spectral weight originating from the conduction band and the other half from the valence band~\cite{Heeger}.
 Note that a mixed chiral gap-edge state has a nonzero fractional probability at the A- and B-carbon sites.
 In other words, it is split into two nonlocal parts, each residing on the edges of the A or B sublattice.
 The formation of mixed chiral gap-edge states is a nonperturbative instanton effect~\cite{Yang2019}.
-(They are similar to the bonding and antibonding states of a double quantum well.)
-It should be noted that well-defined $e^-/2$ fractional charges in the weak-disorder regime are emergent particles, i.e., they have new qualitative features and appear only in sufficiently long ribbons.
+(They are akin to the bonding and antibonding states of a double quantum well.)
+It should be noted that well-defined $e^-/2$ solitonic fractional charges in the weak-disorder regime are emergent particles, i.e., they have new qualitative features and appear only in sufficiently long ribbons.
 In a weak-disorder regime, the number of fractional charges is {\it proportional} to the length of zigzag edges.